 Germination of dahlia seeds

-Dahlia plants produce flowers with long, thin pods that contain the seeds.
+Dahlia plants produce flowers with plump pods that contain seeds.
 The pods are usually light tan in color.
 The seeds inside are gray to dark brown.
 To start the germination process, separate the seeds from the pod.
-Store the pod in a dark place such as a refrigerator or dry garden shed.
-Dahlia seeds should be stored between 32 and 50 degrees Fahrenheit.

 If you haven’t started your Dahlia plants from seed, you can do so indoors six to eight weeks before the last frost date.
 Once the seeds are germinated, the plants will be ready to transplant outdoors.
-They take about 100 to 120 days to produce flowers.
+Dahlias flower in the spring and summer months, and it takes approximately 100 to 120 days to develop new flowers.
 Dahlia seedlings may be transplanted using paper towels or direct seeding into cell plugs.
 Make sure to water the seedlings well.